 - 1/2 inch tamarind, soaked in water

-- Take Bengal gram split in a small hand pan.
-Add half tea spoon oil.
-Saute on a low fire for 30 seconds.
+- Heat Bengal gram split in a pan.
+Add half teaspoon oil.
+Saute on low fire for 30 seconds.
 Add black gram split.
-Fry till both the pulses get golden brown color.
+Fry them until both the pulses become golden brown.

 - Add curry leaves and broken red chilies.
 Mix once.
 Turn off the fire.
-Curry leaves and chilies become crispy due to the hot oil.
-Keep aside for cooling.
+Curry leaves and chilies become crispy due to the hotness.
+Keep it aside for cooling.

-- Take this mix in a mixer grinder.
-Add soaked tamarind, salt, sugar(optional), and grated coconut.
+- Add this mixture to a mixer or blender.
+Add soaked tamarind, salt, and grated coconut.

-- Grind adding water to get a near-smooth thick sauce.
+- Grind adding water to get a near-smooth thick paste.

-- This chutney should be thick and a little coarse in consistency.
+- This chutney should have a thick and a little coarse consistency.
 Adjust the consistency by adding water.

-- Serve this chutney with hot rice or as a side dish for meals.
+- Serve Bengal gram and black gram chutney with steamed rice or as a side dish for meals.
 Enjoy the taste!